-- Jurisdiction trail planning and development should be coordinated whenever possible to ensure a continuous, connected trail network. - Whenever feasible, trail segments should be separated from the vehicle roadway to maximize safety and rider/walker confidence. - Whenever feasible, separate use trails for equestrians and hiker/bikers should be planned, and coordinated multi-use signage should be used when separation is not feasible. - Opportunities to access regionally valuable viewsheds and landscape experience, as well as link businesses and economic development opportunities with trails should be prioritized. - 5.
-Trail design considerations should respond to the local landuse context to optimize design, experience, safety and performance. - 6.
-Directional wayfinding signage that integrates regional and local jurisdiction design preferences should be incorporated into trail planning. - Formalized trailhead facilities should be planned for key access points to the Fort Ord National Monument and Fort Ord Dunes State Park.
+- Coordinate jurisdiction trail planning and development whenever possible to ensure a continuous, connected trail network. - 2.
+Separate trail segments from the vehicle roadway to maximize safety and rider/walker confidence whenever feasible. - 3.
+Plan separate use trails for equestrians/and hikers whenever feasible.
+Use coordinated multi-use signage when separation is not feasible. - Prioritize opportunities to access regionally valuable viewsheds and landscape experience, as well as to link businesses and economic development opportunities with trails. - 5.
+Trail design considerations are to respond to the local landuse context to optimize design, experience, safety and performance. - 6.
+Incorporate directional wayfinding signage that integrates regional and local jurisdiction design preferences into trail planning. - Plan formalized trailhead facilities for key access points to the Fort Ord National Monument and Fort Ord Dunes State Park.